-(1) Operating expenses comprise of direct costs, general and administrative expenses, share-based payments, and depreciation and amortization expense.
+Operating expenses comprise of direct costs, general and administrative expenses, share-based payments, and depreciation and amortization expense.
+Please see the Non-IFRS Financial Performance Measures section of this document for additional information.

 The prior year segment results exclude discontinued operations results from AG.
 See the Discontinued Operations section of this MD&A.